CarlosSilva34/Coursera-Getting-and-Cleaning-Data/CodeBook.md

 2 - Read test data set - Read X_test.txt, y_test.txt and subject_test.txt from the "./padata/test" folder and store them in testData, testLabeland testsubject variables respectively.

-3 - Merge test dataset to training dataset to generate a 10299x561 data frame, joinData; merge testLabel totrainLabel to generate a 10299x1 data frame, mergeLabel; merge testSubject to trainSubject to generate a 10299x1 data frame, mergeSubject.
+3 - Merge test dataset to training dataset to generate a 10299x561 data frame, mergeData; merge testLabel to trainLabel to generate a 10299x1 data frame, mergeLabel; merge testSubject to trainSubject to generate a 10299x1 data frame, mergeSubject.

 4 - Read the features.txt file from the "/padata" folder and store the data in a variable called features.
 We only extract the measurements on the mean and standard deviation.
 We get a subset of mergeData with the 66 corresponding columns.